 * Most important: Hypocrisy:

-They will lobby for a loosening of laws when it comes to killing their enemies, starting coups, invading countries and insisting that they remain in power longer than what the terms of their democracy require, assuming they haven't taken complete control yet.
+The leader will lobby for a loosening of laws when it comes to killing their enemies, starting coups, invading countries and insisting that they remain in power longer than what the terms of their democracy require, assuming they haven't taken complete control yet.
 They don't care about the approval of any other government officials except those officials who they have personally elected, or surrounded themselves with, or that they have personally hand-picked to carry out their orders, especially malignant narcissists.
 In other words, taking away personal power and personal decision-making from the population, while gaining more power for themselves, including never being accountable for their actions, will be, if it isn't already, quite obvious.

 They will cry, "Not fair!" if they are held to the same legal and lawful standards as the rest of the population, while at the same time they will be taking away freedoms from the population.